helrond/clbsj.org/_posts/2020-10-15-scholar-activist-encounter-traci-west-and-nicholas-johnson.md

   streets, and the role that scripture and inter-generational conversation plays in this process.
 ---
+In this session, CLBSJ Board Chair Nicholas Johnson and groundbreaking Christian Ethicist Traci West, author of _Solidarity and Defiant Spirituality_ (NYU Press, 2019).
+Both pastors-scholar-activists, Rev.
-In this session, pastor-scholar-activists Nicholas Johnson and Traci West will explore how they work to build bridges between the seminary, sanctuary and the streets, and the role that scripture and inter-generational conversation plays in this process.
-Advance registration is required.
+Johnson and Dr. West will discuss their work to build bridges between the seminary, sanctuary and the streets, and the role of scripture and Christian ethics in discerning our way forward at this moment in time.

 {% include registration-button.html link="https://us02web.zoom.us/meeting/register/tZ0scumqpjopHNddgVfEzLbVKJxurwiVzo_d" %}

+Help us spread the word [on Facebook](https://www.facebook.com/events/800368827395556)!

 ## About the participants